(New Offer!) Chase Freedom® Unlimited Complete Guide

 Ultimate Rewards Consumer Cards

-$200 after you spend $500 in the first 3 months.
-A very strong cash back card from Chase.
-Lots of good spending categories and the ability to move points to a Sapphire card make this a great card to have.
+A very strong card that is super flexible for cash back or free travel.
+Lots of good spending categories and the ability to move points to a premium Chase Ultimate Rewards® card makes this a great card to have.

-60,000 Chase Ultimate Rewards Points after you spend $4,000 in the first 3 months.
-A secret cash back card with a huge signup bonus worth $600 in cash back.
 Our #1 personal card that we recommend most often.
 Hands down the single best "starter card" for beginners and MVP card for overall value and flexibility.
+For those looking for cash back, 60,000 Chase Ultimate Reward points can redeemed for $600 cash back.

-60,000 Chase Ultimate Rewards Points after you spend $4,000 in the first 3 months.
 Great choice for a frequent traveler, but note the huge annual fee.
-Sapphire Preferred is best option if you're starting out or not going to travel frequently in the coming year.
+Chase Sapphire Preferred® Card is best option if you're starting out or not going to travel frequently in the coming year.

 Ultimate Rewards Business Cards

-Earn up to $750: $350 after you spend $3,000 in the first 3 months + an additional $400 after you spend $6,000 in 6 months Great signup bonus for a business card with no annual fee, now with an extended timeline for hitting the spend requirement.
+Great signup bonus for a business card with no annual fee, now with an extended timeline for hitting the spend requirement.
 Great for carrying a balance.
 Earn 5% cash back in certain earning categories.
 Earn 2% cash back on gas and restaurants.

-$750 after you spend $6,000 in the first 3 months.
-Great offer for a no annual fee card.
 A no-brainer, great business card with a great bonus, and great for carrying a balance.
 Earn unlimited 1.5% cash back on all purchases.